The overall incidence of vesicovaginal fistula is unknown but was reported to be 2.11 per 100 births in Nigeria 1.

 A fluoroscopic cystogram is a commonly-used method for evaluating this type of fistula.
 Contrast is injected into the bladder through a Foley catheter and the fistulous tract is outlined.
 A number of oblique and lateral projections are needed to determine the location.

-Air-fluid levels are seen within the vagina which disappear with 3-4 micturitions whereas air bubbles are seen within the bladder up to a week.
+Gas-fluid levels are seen within the vagina which disappear with 3-4 micturitions, whereas gas bubbles are seen within the bladder for up to one week.

 The fistula may be seen as a hypodense area with excretion of contrast into the vagina on delayed CECT images.
 The tract may be visible if a CT cystogram is performed.